jayjaybillings/fire/docs/_posts/2016-10-02-fire-jekyll-configuration.markdown

 ---
 layout: post
+title: Fire Jekyll Configuration
-permalink: /jekyll_config
+permalink: /about/jekyll_config
+category: about
 ---
-Fire Jekyll Configuration
-=

 Fire uses Jekyll for publishing documentation on GitHub Pages and it uses the [Gravity theme](1).
 There are several important things to keep in